WMD-group/PyTASER/docs/source/index.rst

 * Use of Python as the programming language (due to its low entry barrier, flexibility and popularity in the materials modelling field)
 * Documentation and easy-to-follow workflows with complete unit-test coverage.
-* Interfaced with the popular materials analysis package `pymatgen <https://pymatgen.org/index.html>`__
+* Interfaced with the popular materials analysis package `pymatgen <https://pymatgen.org/index.html>`__.
-* Currently compatible with VASP, the most popular electronic structure calculation code.
-Other codes will be added soon.
+* Currently compatible with VASP, while support for other electronic structure codes is planned – if you have a specific request, please open an issue!

 ============
 Installation